Risks related to our organization, structure and operation

 We expect that if we continue to build our development, medical and commercial organizations, we will require significant additional investment in personnel, management and resources.
 Our ability to achieve our research, development and commercialization objectives depends on our ability to respond effectively to these demands and expand our internal organization, systems, controls and facilities to accommodate additional anticipated growth.
 If we are unable to manage our growth effectively, our business could be harmed and our ability to execute our business strategy could suffer.

-We currently have no marketing and sales organization.
+We currently have a limited marketing and sales organization.
 To the extent any of our product candidates for which we maintain commercial rights is approved for marketing, if we are unable to establish marketing and sales capabilities or enter into agreements with third parties to market and sell our product candidates, we may not be able to effectively market and sell any product candidates, or generate product revenues.

 Our information technology systems could face serious disruptions that could adversely affect our business.
 Continuing an uninterrupted performance of our IT system is critical to the success of our business strategy and operations.
 A recovery plan for data has been implemented, as well as a system for interception of power failures.
 Fire walls and virus scanners provide an additional and adequate protection.
 Our personnel should adhere to continuity plans and procedures regarding access rights and installation of different programs.
 Business interruptions could delay us in the process of developing our product candidates.
 This risk has a high potential impact, but is mitigated by policies and procedures such as surveillance of the buildings, annual appraisals and bonuses, and monthly management meetings.